AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

 Dataset: `billboard_top_100_year_end`

 - What were the top songs for the past 30 years?
-- Which artists has had the most top 10 songs over the years?
+- Which artists have had the most top 10 songs over the years?
 What were the songs?
-- Which artists has been on the billboard top 100 the most in the past 10 years?
+- Which artists have been on the billboard top 100 the most in the past 10 years?
 - Who is the best artist in the past 50 years?
 What metrics would you use to answer this question?

 ### 2. SF Crime